apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

       `botocore.config.Config <https://botocore.amazonaws.com/v1/documentation/api/latest/reference/config.html>`__.
     * ``endpoint_url``: Endpoint URL for the connection.
     * ``verify``: Whether or not to verify SSL certificates.

+    The following extra parameters used for specific AWS Service

+    * ``service_config``: json used to specify configuration/parameters per AWS Service / Amazon Provider Hook, for more details please have a look :ref:`howto/connection:aws:per-service-configuration`.

 .. warning:: Extra parameters below are deprecated and will be removed in a future version of this provider.